DarkLive/Dark-Toolbox/README.md

 #### Features: ####

-1)&nbsp;Gives you 2 groups of sliders.
+1)&nbsp;Has 2 slider contols that can control screen ramps.

-Combined: One slider to decrease/increase screen brightness.
+Combined: One slider to decrease/increase screen brightness/gamma.

-RGB: Three slider to change screen colors.
+RGB: Unlocked controllers that can do what "Combined Slider" does also can create warmer cooler effect by Red-Green-Blue sliders.
 ***

 <img src="https://raw.githubusercontent.com/DarkLive/Dark-Toolbox/master/Dark%20Toolbox/Resources/Dark-Icons/uppackertile.png" width="200">